IBM Cloud Docs

 • Well-formatted Email content is required to prevent emails from being classified as Spam at the recipient's end.
 Emails that are not well-formatted (i.e., not in HTML) can result in Email Service Providers classifying the emails as Spam.

-Upon filling out answers to the aforementioned questions, users have to request for the enablement of SMTP interface Event Notifications verification via Support Ticket:
+Upon filling out answers to the aforementioned questions, users must request the enablement of SMTP interface Event Notifications verification via Support Ticket:

 1. From the IBM Cloud console menu bar, click the Help icon > Support center.